Class Subspace :: sus :: boxed :: Box

 The Subspace library provides a number of concepts which support

-type-erasure through DynConcept
+type-erasure through DynConcept, and when

-is holding these as its value, it may itself implement the concept,
+Box is holding these as its value, it may itself implement the concept,

 forwarding use of the concept through to the inner type.